hxcde/folder2archive/README.md

 # Folder archive
-> Daily Folder Backup and Rotation for Linux
+> Daily Folder Backup and Rotation for Linux <br>
+>I use this to create archives of my website every day

 ## Key Features:
 - Daily automated backups of a specified folder using the zip utility.